dapoadedire/yoruba-proverbs/README.md

 This JSON file can be used for:

-Learning Yoruba proverbs and their meanings.
+- Learning Yoruba proverbs and their meanings.
-As a reference material for Yoruba language learners and enthusiasts.
+- As a reference material for Yoruba language learners and enthusiasts.
-In Yoruba language education